redox-os/website/content/news/rsoc-dwrr.md

 This system works well enough, customers wait for a while, but everybody waits for the same time, and everyone is happy, or at least equally unhappy.

 Unfortunately for these bartenders, a local politician, with quite a short temper and a very large ego, happens to be one of the customers today.
-If these poor batenders follow their usual protocol and treat the VIP same as the rest, he will sigterm their employment, but bound by the protocol they have no choice but move in a loop seeing the VIP boil in rage.
+If these poor batenders follow their usual protocol and treat the VIP in the same way as the rest, he will sigterm their employment, but bound by the protocol they have no choice but move in a loop seeing the VIP boil in rage.

 In an Operating System, that VIP customer is a high priority I/O bound interactive process (like your audio stack, where even the slightest delay can cause audible artifacts).
 If it waits in a RR queue behind a CPU-hogging background task, the system feels unresponsive and user sigkills many children in frustration.